franks42/clj-ns-browser/README.md

 * see live-updates in realtime of new namespaces, new vars, and changed values... as they are defined by you at the repl or by your running program.

-* instructional, professional looking videos where Andy walks you thru the browser's features one-by-one (see "" if you can's wait)
+* instructional, professional looking videos where Andy walks you thru the browser's features one-by-one (see "" if you can't wait)

 * too much to list here...